USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_benchmark.md

 To keep the BLD directory name unique for each mechansim, verify that the bldit_cctm script uses the following:

 ```
-#> Set and create the "BLD" directory for checking out and compiling source code.
-Move current directory to that build directory.
+#> Verify that the "BLD" directory for checking out and compiling source code uses the mechanism and deposition scheme in the name.
  if ( $?Debug_CCTM ) then
     set Bld = $CMAQ_HOME/CCTM/scripts/BLD_CCTM_${VRSN}_${compilerString}_${Mechanism}_${DepMod}_debug
  else